maarxx/UberMicro/README.md

 # Introduction and Explanation

 You'll add the mod.
 You'll enable the mod.
 By default, it won't do anything.
+That's okay.

 It might only work on new games, because it adds a Map Component, and because I really don't know.

 Within the game, it adds a MainTab, probably in the far-bottom-right-corner, labeled "UberMicro", with a button to turn the whole thing ON or OFF, and more buttons to turn specific features ON or OFF.

 You'll leave the whole thing OFF most of the time.
 And it still won't do anything.
-And that's okay.
+And that's still okay.

 But when the shit really, really hits the fan, and your colony is in serious trouble, there will be a few critical game-hours where you need absolutely everybody to do exactly as you say, continously, without a single wasted moment.